The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Rainbow Boa, it lives inside leafcutters ants colonies.
 Yasuni Biosphere Reserve.

-Rainbow Boas have iridescent scales -it shines at any direction or angle- giving this boa its common name.
+Rainbow Boas have iridescent scales -they shine in any direction or angle- giving this boa its common name.
 They feed on birds, lizards, and small mammals found in their range of northern and central South America.
-Can be found inside leafcutter ants colonies.
+It can be found inside leafcutter ant colonies.
 Rainbow boas are very popular in the pet trade due to their beautiful colouration.

 Boa Constrictor